 IMPORTANT: We highly recommend allowing WebTech administrative access to your account.
 This ensures you will not lose any account information due to lost passwords and/or employment changes and allows our team to better assist you.

-- click on the Admin tab on the right in the navigation bar then go to User Management under Account.
+- Click on the Admin tab on the right in the navigation bar then go to User Management under Account.

 Information provided by Christine McGinnis, Analytics Analyst for WebTech